dosibjrn/css/README.md

 The entries here are read from non-empty lines. # can be used for commenting full or partial lines

-The maxium consecutve regen ticks can be controlled by setting full_regen_limit to a suitable range in [0.0 - 1.0] This limits the regen outside the five second rule to be under this relative amount.
+The maxium consecutive regen ticks can be controlled by setting full_regen_limit to a suitable range in [0.0 - 1.0] This limits the regen outside the five second rule to be under this relative amount.
 You can additionally control the max_ticks entry, limiting maximum consecutive regen ticks to set value.
 Moreover, you can adjust the target_hp, which should reflect the amount of hp in your healing pool you can let drop before continuing your heals.